strangerstudios/pmpro-sitewide-sales/readme.txt

 Tested up to: 4.9.8
 Stable tag: 1.0.1

-Run a sitewide sales (Black Friday, Cyber Monday, etc.) with Paid Memberships Pro.
+Create, manage, and view advanced reports for a sitewide or flash sale on membership (Black Friday or Cyber Monday) using Paid Memberships Pro.

 == Description ==